 Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

 This transformer creates a number of sectors for each set of point features (collectively called a site), depending on each point’s direction of influence.
 Each sector fans out from the center point (called site point) of the site it belongs to, and has a user-defined radius.
-Sectors generated for a site will not overlap each other, but they may overlap with sectors of other sites.
+Sectors generated for a site may overlap with sectors of other sites.
 If you want to avoid overlaps between different sites, use the VoronoiCellGenerator transformer instead.

 - Generating sectors for cellular tower antennae coverage